girder/girder/docs/development.rst

 To get the same auto-building behavior for JavaScript, we use ``grunt-watch``.
 Thus, running ``grunt watch`` in the root of the repository will watch for JavaScript, Stylus, and Jade changes in order to rebuild them on-the-fly.
+If you do not run ``grunt watch`` while making code changes, you will need to run the ``grunt`` command to manually rebuild the web client in order to see your changes reflected.

 Vagrant
 ^^^^^^^